Exygy/tableau_public/README.md

 # Advanced Usage

+## Style your own

+If your Tableau viz contains multiple sheets or dashboards, you can display these as native tab buttons (see above).
+The module comes with some basic css and default classes for the button group and individual buttons.
+However, you can modify these to pick up classes from your own theme.
+Visit `/admin/structure/tableau_public` to change the default classes.

+## Code your own

 The functions to actually display a Tableau viz have been abstracted, so you can use them in your own custom themes or modules.
 There are two functions you can use:
 - `tableau_public_check($vars)`: This is a simple function to check whether a Tableau viz is present in an entity.
 Currently runs on `hook_preprocess_node()` and `hook_preprocess_entity()`.
 But you can run it yourself on any function you want.
 Just pass the `$vars` array from your preprocess function.
 - `tableau_public_add_viz($viz, $sheets)`: This is where the magic happens.
 It requires two arguments: